Alexis de Tocqueville — "I have always thought that there was something more dangerous than despotism, an…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The Americans are a people who are always talking about liberty, but they are also a people who are always ready to give it up."
+"The Americans are a people who are always seeking happiness, but they are also a people who are never satisfied."

 Your cart is empty